cubeta-io/cubeta-starter/docs/created-files.md

 As mentioned before you'll find a model class corresponding to the name you entered

-- the model will has the needed methods to represent your relations
+- the model will have the needed methods to represent your relations
-- it will have a method to get your file path named after it, so you can access its storage path
 - if you have a property of type `bool` you'll see a scope for it to make it easier to query data based on this property
 - you'll notice the existence of `searchableArray()` method in the returned array of this method you can define the searchable columns in the table of this model so in the index method if you passed a query param named `search` with the value of the wanted value the index method will search within the defined columns in the `searchableArray()` method .
 - you'll notice the existence of `relationsSearchableArray()` method in the returned array of this method you can define the related tables and their desired columns to search within in the same way for the `searchableArray()` method .
-- the `filesKeys()` method will determine the columns you want to treat them as a files so the [BaseRepository Class](base-repository.md#baserepository-class) can recognize them. in this I mean when you use the create method for example the BaseRepository Class will detect that this column is representing a file, so it will store the file in the storage path and its storage path will be in the record of the table .
+- file columns are handled through the `MediaCast` cast together with the `HasMedia` trait (both added to the model automatically).
+Any column cast to `\App\Casts\MediaCast::class` is treated as a file: when you create or update a record the uploaded file is stored and its path is saved in that column, and the file is cleaned up when the record is deleted.
+You don't need to maintain a list of file columns by hand.

 **you'll find that we have already filled those arrays with appropriate values, but you can change them according to your preferences**